Cache Eviction

 Used by: ZFS (FreeBSD, Linux ZFS), IBM DB2 buffer pool, some storage controllers.

 Strengths over LRU: scan resistant (scanned entries stay in T1 and don’t displace T2 entries), adapts to workload shift automatically.
-Weakness: ARC is patented by IBM (US patent 6,996,676), which is why it is absent from Linux kernel page cache and Redis (they use CLOCK and approximate-LRU respectively instead).
+Weakness: ARC was covered by IBM’s US patent 6,996,676 (filed 2002, expired ~2022).
+Linux kernel page cache and Redis both chose alternatives during the patent’s active period — CLOCK and approximate-LRU respectively — and have retained those implementations since.

 W-TinyLFU (Window TinyLFU)